- Services for Business

 The most common causes of paralysis include:

-If you have suffered paralysis due to a missed or delayed diagnosis or through surgical error, we can help you claim the compensation you deserve.
+If you have suffered paralysis due to a missed or delayed diagnosis, through surgical error or due to an accident that wasn’t your fault, we can help you claim the compensation you deserve.
 Our dedicated team is on hand to help you adjust during this worrying time, and we will do our utmost to ensure you get the compensation to which you are entitled.

-The affected part of the body may also be:
+The affected part of the body may also:

-Claiming compensation following a traumatic incident can be extremely daunting, and the thought of a stressful legal process may well put some victims off.
-However, at Ramsdens we will do everything we can to help you get the compensation you deserve at this difficult time.
+Claiming compensation following a traumatic incident can be extremely daunting, and the thought of a stressful legal process may well deter some victims.
+However, at Ramsdens Solicitors, we will do everything we can to help you get the compensation you deserve at this difficult time.

 We will provide advice in a way that is clear and easy to understand, while our hard work will help to take the pressure off you and your family.